AME Guidance for AASI: Overview of AME Assisted Special Issuance

 A pathway for pilots with conditions that would normally prevent certification (like past heart attacks or stents) to get their certificate back.

-If you have a serious but manageable medical issue, the FAA tells your AME what specific tests and records they need; the AME then acts as their agent to approve your certificate once those requirements are met.
+The FAA AASI (AME Assisted Special Issuance) process lets an Aviation Medical Examiner (AME) re-issue a medical certificate for certain previously approved, but still disqualifying, conditions, streamlining renewals by allowing the AME to approve based on submitted physician reports, rather than requiring full FAA review, if the pilot meets strict criteria and the condition hasn't worsened.
+The pilot brings their existing Special Issuance Authorization letter and updated, specific medical documentation from their treating doctors; the AME reviews this, ensures no adverse changes, and issues the certificate, sending everything to the FAA for final review.
+If you have a manageable medical issue, the FAA tells your AME what specific tests and records they need; the AME then acts as their agent to approve your certificate once those requirements are met.
 An AASI (AME Assisted Special Issuance) is the term for FAA process letting an Aviation Medical Examiner (AME) (a specially trained doctor) re-issue an airman medical certificate to a pilot who has a disqualifying medical condition, but meets specific FAA criteria after initial FAA review and authorization.
-The AME, acting under an FAA Authorization, reviews required medical documentation from the pilot's treating physicians and can then issue or re-issue the certificate, streamlining the process for common conditions like heart issues or certain neurological conditions.
+The AME, acting under an FAA Authorization as their Designee The AME reviews required medical documentation from the pilot's treating physicians (usually specialists or primary care team), and can then the AME now has the authority to re-issue the certificate, streamlining the process for common conditions like the ones listed on this page.

 AME Assisted Special Issuance (AASI) is a process that provides Examiners the ability to re-issue an airman medical certificate under the provisions of an Authorization for Special Issuance of a Medical Certificate (Authorization) to an applicant who has a medical condition that is disqualifying under Title 14 of the Code of Federal Regulations (14 CFR) part 67.